jpbonson/MachineLearningPlayground/README.md

 I use this github project to store ML projects that I have worked on, but that have not been used in the industry.
 Except for the ones with its own github project, the code is a mess.

 ### ClassificationPlayground:
-  - **BioinformaticsProject**: Use SVM and tree algorithms from the sklearn library to classify data extracted from biophysical simulations.
+  - **BioinformaticsProject**: Use SVM and decision tree algorithms to classify data extracted from biophysical simulations.
 Includes preprocessing and feature selection (Python).
   - **VisualizationToolForMLData**: A tool for visualization of classification datasets.
 (Javascript+Python) (it has its own project under VisualizationToolForMLData)

 ### ClusteringPlayground: